Easy Cheese Carrots Recipe

-If you’re looking for a simple appetizer to add to your spring time menu, check out these Cheese Carrots.
-Not only would they be cute for your Easter spread, but perfect for April Fool’s Day too!
-And they couldn’t be easier.
-Only a few ingredients are required, all mixed up, then formed by hand into “carrots.”
-It’s just like playing with play-dough, y’all.
-Easy and fun!
-You can’t beat that.
+If you’re looking for a simple appetizer to add to your spring time menu, these easy Cheese Carrots are the perfect addition.
+Not only would they be cute for your Easter or spring holiday spread, but perfect for April Fool’s Day too!
+And they could not be easier to make.
+Really!

-I first made these years ago during Easter when my children were very young after discovering the recipe in my Aunt’s cookbook.
-I’ve adapted the recipe slightly since, using the spices I have on hand.
-Next time (as long as I know young children won’t be eating it) I’ll going to spice things up a bit or two with a touch of cayenne pepper.
+Years ago I first made these easy Cheese Carrots for Easter after discovering the recipe in my Aunt’s cookbook.
+I’ve adapted the recipe slightly, using spices I have on hand.
+If you like things spiced up a bit (and as long as you know young children will not be eating them) easily kick these carrots up a notch or two by adding a few pinches (or more!) of cayenne pepper.

-- Don’t try to use the pre-shredded cheese.
-For the cheese mixture to come together it really needs to be soft, and pre-shredded cheese sometimes has a hardness or funky coating that would make a weird texture in this.
+- Don’t use pre-shredded cheese.
+For the cheese mixture to come together it really needs to be soft.
+Pre-shredded cheese can create a weird texture when trying to mold the carrots.

 - a few sprigs of fresh parsley